lasseufpa/robust-ndt/README.md

 `training_time_plot.py`: Script to generate a plot related to the average retraining time (across all realization) for each topology after different concept drift event.

 `window_size_plot.py`: Script to generate a plot evaluating the number of concept drift detected considering different window size (a concept drift hyperparamenter).

-In the above example, the transport network NDT will running considering the 5G-Crosshaul, the QoS metric to be predicted will be the per-flow delay, and 10 traininig process realization will be taken.

 ## Credits